How does Steve Bruce’s record compare with other managers of Mike Ashley reign?

 Steve Bruce’s reign as Newcastle’s head coach ended on Wednesday after an intensely difficult spell on Tyneside as the club’s new owners opted to bring in their own man.

+“Newcastle United would like to place on record its gratitude to Steve for his contribution and wishes him well for the future.”

+Bruce leaves three days after his 1,000th game as a manager ended in a 3-2 home defeat to Tottenham, during which disgruntled fans renewed calls for him to go.

-Here, the PA news agency takes a look at how his record compares with those of the other nine men who were at the helm under former custodian Mike Ashley
+Here, we take a look at how his record compares with those of the other nine men who were at the helm under former custodian Mike Ashley.

 Sam Allardyce